Snow and ice expected this weekend

 Throughout the winter, the Met Office works with the Department of Health and NHS to help keep people well at times of severe weather.
 Our specially produced health forecasts, such as Healthy Outlook for COPD patients, give professionals and patients the opportunity to take action to help keep them well during cold weather.
 You can find out more information on our Cold Weather and Health, and Get ready for winter web pages.

-Cold weather is forecast to remain through much of next week with any further snow most likely across eastern parts of the UK and, as ever, the latest forecasts and warnings can be found on the Met Office website, on our mobile apps, and through TV and radio broadcasts on the BBC and ITV.
+Cold weather is forecast to remain through much of next week with any further snow most likely across eastern parts of the UK and, as ever, the latest UK forecast and Severe weather warnings can be found on the Met Office website, on our mobile apps, and through TV and radio broadcasts on the BBC and ITV.